salcedoe/MtMdocs/docs/matlabBasics/Cell.md

            {[1]}    {'a'}    {[1]}    {[0]}
 ```

-…Here, we use the curly brackets to concatenate four separate values: into a cell array: a number, a character, and two logical values, true and false.
+…Here, we use the curly brackets to concatenate four separate values into a cell array: a number, a character, and two logical values, true and false.
 This syntax packages the values into separate cells of a cell array.
 Notice that the output in the command window has the value in each cell surrounded by both a square bracket (or single quotes) and a curly bracket.
 This means that each value is individually packaged into a separate element of the cell array.

 ### Concatenating Cell Arrays